KlaudioSilva/gaiotto-clone/README.md

 Este projeto é apenas para fins de estudo e não possui qualquer vínculo com a empresa Gaiotto Materiais para Construção.

 This project is for educational purposes only and has no affiliation with Gaiotto Materiais para Construção.

+---

+## 🧾 Licença | License

+Este projeto está licenciado sob a MIT License.
+This project is licensed under the MIT License.